floriandendorfer/replication-code/README.md

 | 3 | $53.98 | 20.96% | $277.82 | -$33.66 | -13.07% | 62.36% | 14.90% | -13.92 |
 | 4 | $59.47 | 20.57% | $316.06 | -$32.59 | -11.27% | 54.80% | 12.97% | -11.33 |

-Subsidizing social learning raises social welfare by $38,361 per day.
-Each consumer is better off by about $10 per day.
-Each host gains about $35 per day.
+Subsidizing social learning raises social welfare by a bit less than $2,000 per day.
+Each guest is better off by about $0.34 per day.
+Host profit does not change in any meaningful way.